Nannerl Notenbuch

 The Nannerl Notenbuch, or Notenbuch für Nannerl (English: Nannerl's Music Book) is a book in which Leopold Mozart, from 1759 to about 1764, wrote pieces for his daughter, Maria Anna Mozart (known as "Nannerl"), to learn and play.
-His son Wolfgang also used the book, in which his earliest compositions were recorded (some penned by his father).
+His son Wolfgang also used the book, in which his earliest compositions were recorded.
 The book contains simple short keyboard (typically harpsichord) pieces, suitable for beginners; there are many anonymous minuets, some works by Leopold, and a few works by other composers including Carl Philipp Emanuel Bach and the Austrian composer Georg Christoph Wagenseil.
 There are also some technical exercises, a table of intervals, and some modulating figured basses.
 The notebook originally contained 48 bound pages of music paper, but only 36 pages remain, with some of the missing 12 pages identified in other collections.
 Because of the simplicity of the pieces it contains, the book is often used to provide instruction to beginning piano players.

 Description of the Notenbuch

-Originally the Notenbuch was a bound volume comprising forty-eight pages of blank music paper, with eight staves on each page.
+Originally the Notenbuch was a bound volume of forty-eight pages of blank music paper, with eight staves on each page.
 Inscribed with the words Pour le clavecin (French: For the harpsichord), it was presented to Nannerl on the occasion of her eighth name day on 26 July 1759 (or possibly her eighth birthday, which fell on the 30th or 31st day of the same month).
 Over the course of the next four years or so, the notebook was gradually filled with pieces written out by Leopold and two or three anonymous Salzburg copyists.
 Wolfgang is thought to have written out four pieces.
 Curiously none of the pieces were inscribed by Nannerl herself.

 In later years, twelve individual pages were removed from the notebook for one reason or another.
 Of these, four are now considered lost, but the remaining eight have been identified by Alan Tyson: